-Hair whose strands create shape, like curves, spirals, zig zags or waves (23)
+Hair whose strands create shapes such as curves, spirals, zig zags, or waves.
+(23)

-A general term for any play or musical based (often only loosely) on the 1852 novel Uncle Tom's Cabin by Harriet Beecher Stowe.
-The novel attempts to depict the harsh reality of slavery, and ultimately reinforced harmful Black stereotypes in the American Psyche.
-Many unauthorized plays based on the novel were staged for decades, many of them mocking the novel's strong characters and social message, and leading to the pejorative term "Uncle Tom."
-Stage plays based on Uncle Tom's Cabin—"Tom shows"—began to appear while the story itself was still being serialized.
-These plays varied tremendously in their politics, but almost always employed the use of Blackface minstrelsy.
+A general term for any play or musical (often only loosely) based on Harriet Beecher Stowe’s 1852 novel Uncle Tom's Cabin which attempted to depict the harsh reality of slavery but ultimately reinforced harmful Black stereotypes in the American psyche.
+These unauthorized works often mocked the novel's strong characters and social message and resulted in the popularization of the pejorative term "Uncle Tom."
+Although “Tom shows” varied tremendously in their politics, they almost always employed the use of Blackface minstrelsy.

-A tactic used by those who have privilege to silence the ones who do not by focusing on the tone of what is being said rather than the actual content.
-It is used to silence, derail or disengage from a conversation by controlling the people participating and the conditions under which the conversation is happening.
+A tactic used by those who have privilege to silence those who do not by focusing on the tone of what is being said rather than the actual content.
+It is used to silence, derail, or disengage from a conversation by controlling the people participating and the conditions under which the conversation is happening.
 (58)

-A set of behaviors and beliefs that include the following:
+A set of behaviors and beliefs that includes:

 Suppressing emotions or masking distress